The Daniel E. Offutt III

 Nonprofit: Silvermine Arts Center has produced cutting-edge shows over the years, bringing in curators and artists from progressive art enclaves throughout the Northeast.
 The Center prides itself on giving Connecticut artists opportunities for recognition on a larger stage.
 Its commitment to inclusion has increased awareness of the rich arts scene throughout Fairfield County.

-The inagural Arts & Culture Awards breakfast was held on May 19, 2016.
+The inaugural Arts & Culture Empowerment (ACE) Awards breakfast was held on May 19, 2016.
 It featured keynote speaker Arthur Levitt, the 25th and longest serving Chairman of the SEC, with an introduction by Karen Brooks Hopkins, President Emeritus of the Brooklyn Academy of Music and current Senior Fellow in Residence at the Andrew W. Mellon Foundation.
 The keynote focused on the vital ecomonic role that arts and culture provide to our communities.

 Artist: Westport Artists’ Collective founders Duvian Montoya, Nina Bentley, Miggs Burroughs, Tammy Winser, Helen Klisser During and Jahmane West, recognized for encouraging the careers and talents of local artists and contributing to our diverse artistic community